Tunnel diode: Uses

-Due to their low output power, tunnel diodes are not widely used: Their radio frequency output is limited to a few hundred milliwatts due to their small voltage swing.
-In recent years, however, new devices that use the tunneling mechanism have been developed.
+Due to their low output power, tunnel diodes are not widely used.
+Their radio frequency output is limited to a few hundred milliwatts, due to their small voltage swing.
+In recent years, new devices that use the tunneling mechanism have been developed.
 The resonant-tunneling diode (RTD) has achieved some of the highest frequencies of any solid-state oscillator.

 Another type of tunnel diode is a metal-insulator-insulator-metal (MIIM) diode, where an additional insulator layer allows "step tunneling" for more precise control of the diode.
 There is also a metal-insulator-metal (MIM) diode, but due to inherent sensitivities, its present application appears to be limited to research environments.

 Forward bias operation

 Under normal forward bias operation, as voltage begins to increase, electrons at first tunnel through the very narrow P-N junction barrier and fill electron states in the conduction band on the N-side which become aligned with empty valence band hole states on the P-side of the P-N junction.
 As voltage increases further, these states become increasingly misaligned, and the current drops.
 This is called negative differential resistance because current decreases with increasing voltage.
 As voltage increases beyond a fixed transition point, the diode begins to operate as a normal diode, where electrons travel by conduction across the P-N junction, and no longer by tunneling through the P–N junction barrier.
 The most important operating region for a tunnel diode is the "negative resistance" region.
 Its graph is different from a normal P-N junction diode.